-Care and cultivation of specific succulents are covered in my books, which are about using succulents to enhance gardens, landscapes and containers.
+Find detailed info as well as how to design with and care for specific succulents in my books, which are about using succulents to enhance gardens, landscapes and containers.

 What is a succulent?